Supervisory Management Skills Program: Functional Responsibilities of the Supervisor *ONLINE*

 Master the skills, knowledge and competencies needed to thrive in a supervisory or management role.

-• Understand change and how it affects leaders
+• Understand change and how it affects your role

 The Critical Thinking Approach for Better Problem Solving